Administrative overhead is a burden for many providers; automating processes provide cost-saving opportunities.

 This new rule is very encouraging, considering the health plans participating in the CAQH represent 75% of the insured population in the United States.
 This rule will not only help reduce administrative costs for providers, but more importantly, it will help save lives by ending delays in care caused by prior authorization requirements.

-If you’re interested in reading about best practices for mitigating prior authorization challenges, check out this whitepaper.
+Read more about best practices for mitigating prior authorization challenges in this whitepaper.